History of the Jews in Speyer: Flourishing times

 In these years the Jewish community of Speyer became one of the most significant in the Holy Roman Empire.
 It was an important centre for Torah studies and, in spite of pogroms, persecution and expulsion, it had considerable influence on the spiritual and cultural life of the city.
 In a synod of Rabbis in Troyes around 1150 the leadership of the Jews in Germany was transferred to the Jewish communities of Speyer, Worms and Mainz.
 This was confirmed by a convention of Rabbis in Mainz.
 The three communities created a federation called "SHUM" (שום: initials of the Hebrew names of the three cities: Shpira (שפירא), Warmaisa, Magenza) and kept this leadership until the middle of the 13th century.
 Over a period of decades, these communities enacted a body of regulations known as Takkanot SHUM.
 The SHUM-Cities had their own rite and were accepted as central authority in legal and religious matters.
 Speyer had renowned Jewish schools and a highly frequented Yeshiva.
 Because of their high esteem in the Middle Ages the three SHUM-Cities were praised as "Rhenish Jerusalem".
 They had considerable influence on the development of Ashkenazi culture.
-In the 13th century Issac ben Mose Or Sarua from Vienna wrote: "From our teachers in Mainz, Worms and Speyer the teachings were spread to all of Israel ...", and all the communities in Germany and in the Slavic kingdoms were followers.
+In the 13th century Isaac ben Moses of Vienna Or Zarua wrote: "From our teachers in Mainz, Worms and Speyer the teachings were spread to all of Israel ...", and all the communities in Germany and in the Slavic kingdoms were followers.

 Yet, even in this flourishing period of the Speyer Jewry, there were outbursts of violence in 1146 during the Second Crusade, in which not only laymen but also members of the clergy took part.
 This came to the attention of Bernard of Clairvaux who wrote a letter of reproach to Bishop Günther.
 Among the victims of this pogrom was a woman named Minna, whose ears and tongue were cut off because she refused to submit to baptism.